DavidPowell/OpenModes/doc/gettingstarted.rst

 1. Install OpenModes as per the :doc:`installation instructions <install>`.

-2. Download and run the examples, see the instructions online_.
+2. Experiment with the :doc:`examples`.

 3. Learn about python.